danrlu/Fuller_Lab_paper/2.Differential_expression_analysis/README.md

     - the last step `awk -v OFS='\t' '{print $4, $5}'` is to format the output file to meet downstream input requirement that would vary from pipeline to pipeline.

 #### 3. DE analysis.
-  - Once with the read count table for different samples, DE for RNA-seq/ATAC-seq/ChIP-seq/CAGE can all be done with DESeq2 or EdgeR.
+  - Once having the read count table for different samples, DE for RNA-seq/ATAC-seq/ChIP-seq/CAGE can all be done with DESeq2 or EdgeR.
 They are the foundation of DE analysis.
 They use slightly different underlying statistical models but are both widely used and accepted.
 For many packages that are more specialized such as DiffBind or Sleuth, DESeq2 and EdgeR are called within these packages to do the DE analysis.

   - The first step of DE is between sample normalization: https://haroldpimentel.wordpress.com/2014/12/08/in-rna-seq-2-2-between-sample-normalization/